dasarpai/old.dasarpai.github.io/_gk/2025-03-03-American-Dilberts.md

 ![](/assets/images/default/gkblog.jpg)

-Dilbert is an American comic strip and his one liners are famous.
-They are all classic!
+# American Dilberts: The Funniest One Liners
+Dilbert is an American comic strip written and illustrated by Scott Adams, first published on April 16, 1989.
+It is known for its satirical office humor about a white-collar, micromanaged office with engineer Dilbert as the title character.
+It has led to dozens of books, an animated television series, a video game, and hundreds of themed merchandise items.
+Dilbert Future and The Joy of Work are among the best-selling books in the series.

-*Here are few Dilbert's one liners:*
+## **Here are few Dilbert's one liners**

 1. I say no to alcohol, it just doesn't listen.
 2. Marriage is one of the chief causes of divorce.